 Learners can get between six to eight counselling sessions.
 There are a variety of different ways learners can follow on after these sessions, from being introduced to calming apps, mindfulness, breathing exercises and being signposted to other organisations for support.

-This counselling service is completely free to learners at Achieve Training and is funded by Realise charity.
+This counselling service is completely free to learners and apprentices at Achieve Training and is funded by Realise charity.

 Togetherall is a new anonymous platform where you can log in from home or in centre.
 This service is free of charge for all our learners and apprentices and is a great platform for you to get help and advice using forums and you can even talk to people who may be going through the same things as you.